 - paper towels

 Now place the donuts on a plate and sprinkle with cinnamon and sugar.
-I use a shaker I bought for $1 at Walmart and it’s the best for pre-mixing cinnamon and sugar or for powder sugar too.
-You could also top your donuts with a powdered sugar/milk glaze.
+You could also top your donuts with a powdered sugar and milk glaze.
 Even a chocolate frosting with sprinkles would be yummy.